fbpx

 Negative changes in mood or cognition refer to feelings of guilt, shame, or detachment from others.

-How Does Treatment Differ in CPTSD and PTSD treatment?
+How Does Treatment Differ between PTSD and C-PTSD ?

 Treatment for PTSD and C-PTSD are similar and typically include a combination of medication and psychotherapy.
 The most common therapeutic approaches for trauma related disorders are: